28 September – 7 October 2020 (9 nights)

 - 2 trip leaders

-- 2 vehicles (except for first two game drives at Mashatu where we will have 1 vehicle available)
+- 2 vehicles (except for one game drive at Mashatu where we will have 1 vehicle available)

 - Each participant will have own row in vehicle